liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/03-installing-liferay-manually.markdown

 the root context of your server.
 But what if that isn't the case?
 Next, you'll see how to use a different context for @product@.

-## Making Liferay Coexist with Other Java EE Applications [](id=making-liferay-coexist-with-other-java-ee-applications)
+## Making @product@ Coexist with Other Java EE Applications [](id=making-liferay-coexist-with-other-java-ee-applications)

 By default, @product@ is configured to sit at the root (i.e., `/`) of your application server.
 Dedicating your application server to running only @product@ is a good practice.
 This allows your portal environment to be separated from your web application environment.
 This is generally a best practice for portals which, by definition, are application development platforms in and of themselves.
-For this reason, your Liferay instance is likely to be hosting many applications and even integrating several of them together on a single page.
+For this reason, your @product@ instance is likely to be hosting many applications and even integrating several of them together on a single page.
 For this reason, you should design your system so your portal environment has all the resources it needs to do this.
 Configuring it so it is the sole